SAT Elimination Strategies: 5 Proven Techniques for Higher Scores

 SAT Elimination Strategies

 The Digital SAT Reading & Writing section can be a challenge, especially with its diverse question types and complex passages.
 One of the most effective ways to boost your score is by mastering elimination strategies.
-By systematically eliminating incorrect answers, you can focus on the options most likely to be correct—even when you’re unsure of the final answer.
+By systematically eliminating incorrect answers, you can focus on the options most likely to be correct, even when you’re unsure of the final answer.

 At MentoMind, we’ve broken down the First Principles of Elimination into four key strategies that will help you navigate the SAT with confidence.
 In this comprehensive guide, we’ll introduce you to these strategies and link to detailed explanations for each, so you can dive deeper and practice for your SAT success.

-Overview of SAT Elimination Strategies
+The 4 Core SAT Elimination Strategies

 The ICE Method stands for Irrelevant, Contradictory, and Extreme.
 These are the three main characteristics often found in incorrect SAT answers.
 By identifying these flaws, you can quickly eliminate the wrong choices and focus on selecting the correct one.

-Read more about the ICE Method and how to apply it in Part 1 of our SAT Elimination Strategies guide.
+👉 Read more about the ICE Method and how to apply it in Part 1 of our SAT Elimination Strategies guide.

-2. Recycled Language
+2. What is Recycled Language?

 Another common SAT trap is Recycled Language, where incorrect answer choices use key terms from the passage but misrepresent them.
 These answers sound familiar but are often misleading.

-Learn how to identify Recycled Language and avoid this trap in Part 2 of our series.
+👉 Learn how to identify Recycled Language and avoid this trap in Part 2 of our series.

-3. Half Right
+3. What is the Half Right Strategy?

 The Half Right strategy is one of the trickiest.
 It involves answers that contain both correct and incorrect information.
 While part of the answer seems right, the SAT requires every part of the answer to be accurate.

-Discover how to navigate Half Right answers in Part 3 of our guide.
+👉 Discover how to navigate Half Right answers in Part 3 of our guide.

-4. Could Be True
+4. What is Could Be True?

 The Could Be True trap involves answers that seem plausible but are not directly supported by the passage.
 These answers appeal to logic but lack explicit evidence from the text.

-Master the art of spotting Could Be True answers in Part 4 of our guide.
+👉 Master the art of spotting Could Be True answers in Part 4 of our guide.

 Coming Soon: Beyond the Text